containers/podman/docs/source/markdown/podman-build.1.md

 ## Files

-### `.dockerignore`
+### .containerignore/.dockerignore

-If the file .dockerignore exists in the context directory, `buildah copy` reads its contents.
-Use the `--ignorefile` flag to override .dockerignore path location.
+If the file *.containerignore* or *.dockerignore* exists in the context directory, `podman build` reads its contents.
+Use the `--ignorefile` flag to override the .containerignore path location.
 Podman uses the content to exclude files and directories from the context directory, when executing COPY and ADD directives in the Containerfile/Dockerfile

+The .containerignore and .dockerignore files use the same syntax; if both are in the context directory, podman build will only use .containerignore.

-Users can specify a series of Unix shell globals in a .dockerignore file to identify files/directories to exclude.
+Users can specify a series of Unix shell globals in a .containerignore file to identify files/directories to exclude.

 Podman supports a special wildcard string `**` which matches any number of directories (including zero).
 For example, **/*.go will exclude all files that end with .go that are found in all directories.

-Example .dockerignore file:
+Example .containerignore file:

 ```
 # exclude this content for image